selwynpolit/d9book/book/general.md

 #
 # INSTRUCTIONS:
 # PLACE THIS BLOCK directly after the "RewriteEngine on" line
-#   on your docroot/.htaccess file.
+#   in your docroot/.htaccess file.
 #
 # This will block some known robots/crawlers on URLs when query arguments are present.
 #   DOES allow basic URLs like /news/feed, /node/1 or /rss, etc.